epicisgood/VicHopMacro/README.md

    ```

 4. **Start the macro**: To activate the macro, press the ``` ` ``` key (the backtick key, usually located above the Tab key on most keyboards).

-## Usage

-Once the macro is activated, it will begin automating specific actions in Bee Swarm Simulator related to vicious bees.
-Keep in mind that this project is still in development, so some features may not work as expected or may be missing.

 ## Contact